AvolitesLtd/TitanManual/docs/controlling-fixtures/fixture-groups.md

 ---
 id: fixture-groups
-title: Fixture groups
+title: Fixture Groups
-sidebar_label: Fixture groups
+sidebar_label: Fixture Groups
 ---

-Using fixture groups
+Using Fixture Groups
 --------------------

 You can create groups of fixtures or dimmer channels, which can then be